 NSW Health is responding to an outbreak of a novel coronavirus (COVID-19), first diagnosed in China in December 2019.
-Information about this new disease is available in our FAQs.
+Information about this new disease is available in our Frequently asked questions.

-We have implemented a range of measures to promptly identify cases of novel coronavirus infection and prevent transmission in NSW.
+We have implemented a range of measures to promptly identify cases of COVID-19 infection and prevent transmission in NSW.

-- Updated GPs, pharmacists, emergency departments, and the broader health system on the situation as it evolves to enable possible cases to be rapidly identified, diagnosed and managed
+- updating GPs, pharmacists, emergency departments, and the broader health system on the situation as it evolves to enable possible cases to be rapidly identified, diagnosed and managed

-- Developed diagnostic tests through our Public Health laboratories to rapidly diagnose cases
+- developing diagnostic tests through our public health laboratories to rapidly diagnose cases

-- Provided regular updates to the community, through media briefings, media release and social media including in Mandarin
+- providing regular updates to the community, through media briefings, media release and social media including in Mandarin and other community languages.

 We are confident these measures have led to the report of cases under investigation.

 We are working with NSW Ambulance to transfer anyone under investigation for COVID-19 safely, without risking transmission of infection to ambulance or other health care personnel.
 Similarly our hospitals are able to protect healthcare workers and other personnel, patients and visitors.